 Beautiful statement, isn’t it?
 Do you recognise the words?

 How do I know that?
-Because that 15-year-old girl is perhaps, the most prolific teenaged author in literary history: Anne Frank.
+Because that 15-year-old is the most prolific teenaged author in literary history: Anne Frank.

-A few months after she wrote those words, her diary ends.
+A few months after she wrote those words, her diary abruptly ends.

-“… finally I twist my heart around again, so that the bad is on the outside and the good on the inside and I keep on trying to find a way of becoming what I would so like to be, and what I could be, if there weren’t any other people living in this world.”
+“… I keep on trying to find a way of becoming what I would so like to be, and what I could be, if there weren’t any other people living in this world.”

-But what did Anne Frank so want to be?
+What did Anne Frank want to be?
 A journalist.

 She wrote that over and over again, that once she was released from the Secret Annexe, she would pursue a career in journalism.